antitoine/lxd-functions/README.md

  * `LXD_SOURCE_DIR` need to match with the path of LXD containers in your system
  * `LXD_MOUNT_DIR` it's where containers will be mounted.
 The default value is `/var/lxd`.
 It will be automatically created if you run the script.

-To allow bash-completion to work, you need to give read access of the `LXD_SOURCE_DIR`.
-To automatically add read access, run the following command: `lxd-bash-completion`

 **No need to change an existing LXD container, this script use the LXD API without container modification !**